Swing Trading Opportunities: Consumer, Energy, and Financial Sectors Prove Profitable for BRY with a 6.24% Return

 However, it is important to note that swing trading, like any investment strategy, carries inherent risks.
 Traders should exercise caution, conduct thorough research, and employ appropriate risk management techniques before engaging in swing trading activities.

-BRY moved above its 50-day moving average on May 09, 2025 date and that indicates a change from a downward trend to an upward trend.
+BRY moved below its 50-day moving average on October 24, 2025 date and that indicates a change from an upward trend to a downward trend.

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where BRY declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-BRY’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+BRY’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.